swillington/MeanSizeMEPS/README.md

 - output 3 = SENS, sensitivity analysis

 Prince et al. (2023) data found at https://doi.org/10.1093/icesjms/fsad026 in the Supplementary material

-Please do not use/publish this code before this paper is published.

 ### Reference